NickGatti/X3D-HTML-GENERATOR/README.md

-10-10-2017 Added overflow-auto to html-div no more need to add a floating nav bar 10-11-2017 Removed need to add inline X3D html tag 10-11-2017 Added support for all extensions on the image file
+10-10-2017 Added overflow-auto to html-div no more need to add a floating nav bar 10-11-2017 Removed need to add inline X3D html tag 10-11-2017 Added support for all extensions on the image file 10-11-2017 No longer need to ship X3Dom with the package
 ```

 ### Documentation